wsydney76/craft-contentoverview/README.md

 If you are using a single page, name this page according to the `defaultPage` setting.

-For the sake of simplicity, a page is always structured as follows:
+A page is always structured as follows:

 A page

 * has one or more tabs
+*
-* * which have one or more columns
+    * which have one or more columns
+*
+    *
-* * * which have one or more sections
+        * which have one or more sections

 (The term 'section' is, admittedly, ambiguous.
 Here it means a part of a page, which in most cases, but not always, displays entries from one Craft section.)

-So if you want to have a page with just one thing on it, configure a page with one tab (the tab label will not be displayed) with one column (width: 12) with one section.

 Structure of this file: